Michael269Yang/polyomino-criterion/README.md

 As a typical example, `./isohedral_e2e polyominos.txt omino` will read all polyominos in polyominos.txt and report how many tile the plane isohedrally.

+# References

+The algorithm for checking isohedrality is from the following paper
+* Stefan Langerman, Andrew Winslow *A Quasilinear-Time Algorithm for Tiling the Plane Isohedrally with a Polyomino*.
+Available at https://arxiv.org/pdf/1507.02762

+Grid types used in this code are the same as in Craig S. Kaplan's repository for using a SAT solver to compute Heesch numbers.
+Available at https://github.com/isohedral/heesch-sat.

+Tables from Joseph Myers's website were used to verify generated results https://www.polyomino.org.uk/mathematics/polyform-tiling/.